sergio-usma/airpoll-colombia-app/README.md

 ## 🙏 Acknowledgments <a id="acknowledgements"></a>

 I would like to thank Microverse for this amazing opportunity to learn with them and for the support they give me to make this possible.
+Besides I want to recognize the [Original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).

 <p align='right'>(<a href="#readme-top">back to top</a>)</p>